sgamlath/sgamlath.github.io/about.md

 ### More Information

-I build [apps]({{ site.baseurl }}/projects/) I find useful.
-Almost always for humans.
-Currently I'm reading for B.Sc(Computer Science) in University of Colombo School of Computing.
+I'm reading for B.Sc (Computer Science) in University of Colombo School of Computing.
 Most recently I completed an internship at virtusa VRTU (NASDAQ) and now in the fourth and final year of my degree.

 ### Contact me